hust-latex/hustthesis/README.zh-cn.md

 This work has the LPPL maintenance status `maintained'.

-The Current Maintainer of this work is Xu Cheng.
+The Current Maintainer of this work is hust-latex Organization.

 This work consists of the files hustthesis.bst, hustthesis.dtx, hustthesis.ins and the derived file hustthesis.cls